This article is for admins of professional plans.

 The Users tab helps you to see the status of your pending invites to new members:

-- If your invite is still pending, you can resend it by selecting the gear icon next to the Rights column and then selecting Resend invite.
+- If your invitation is still pending, you can resend it by selecting the 3-dot icon next to the Rights column and then selecting Resend invite.

 Remove a member from your professional plan